25b3nk/DIYTags/README.md

 ## To-Do

-1. Need to make it work with Tx from arduino connected.
+- [x] Need to make it work with `Tx` from arduino connected.
-1. Need to run input stream loop along with output stream.
+- [x] Need to run input stream loop along with output stream.
-1. Make the connection in background using `AsyncTask` or similar.
+- [x] Make the connection in background using `AsyncTask` or similar.
-1. Add feature to pair device from app.
+- [ ] Add feature to pair device from app.
+- [ ] Remove unnecessary code.
+- [ ] Add docstrings.
+- [ ] Move the documentation from google docs to wiki ?
+(Maybe later)

 ## References